 The winners in finance will reimagine their operating model and develop a long-term strategy to harness extreme automation.
 Read this whitepaper to explore considerations for getting into action.

 Implementing technology at new extremes

-According to a recent KPMG study, the vast majority of chief executive officers see technological disruption as more of an opportunity than a threat,3 so it’s no wonder that almost every finance organization is in some stage of implementing data and analytics (D&A) and considering where to focus.
-Some are piloting robotic process automation (RPA) for manual tasks like creating journal entries or purchase orders, while others are battling legacy fintech by moving to cloud financials.
+According to a recent KPMG study, 97% of chief executive officers see technological disruption as more of an opportunity than a threat,3 so it’s no wonder that almost every finance organization is in some stage of implementing data and analytics (D&A) and considering where to focus.
+Some are piloting robotic process automation (RPA) for manual tasks like creating journal entries or purchase orders, while others are battling legacy finance technology by moving to cloud financials.
 Still, others are experimenting with machine learning in such areas as contract review.

 However, most of these efforts today are for one-off solutions and are not yet embedded into day-to-day operations.
 The “extreme” in extreme automation refers to the integration of multiple disruptive technologies—all at once—across all processes.
 In the next three to five years, for example, organizations are likely to have robotics and artificial intelligence (AI) everywhere, with electronic brains assisting in human decisions.

 Extreme automation is expected to create never-before-seen levels of maturity in finance operations.
 In addition to automating core finance and accounting processes and reducing labor requirements by up to 70 percent,4 it may enable finance to harness the data inside those processes and become a strategic interpreter, providing new kinds of insights.